denisgodoy/42-born2beroot/README.md

 PASS_MIN_DAYS 2 #minimum number of days for password modification PASS_WARN_AGE 7 #send a warning 7 days before it expires
 ```

+Enable AppArmor, which is a Mandatory Access Control (MAC) security system that binds access control attributes to programs rather than to users.
+This helps keep the server safe, restricting actions processes can take, preventing applications from turning evil.

+Enable Cron, an utility used to schedule commands for automatic execution at specific intervals.
+The `crontab` command creates a file with instructions for the cron daemon to execute.

 ## Bonus part - set up partitions
 Set up the partitions correctly.